 Qualifications of who can deny or make adverse determinations

 Only physicians or appropriately licensed clinical personnel can deny or make adverse determinations based on medical necessity.
-This physician reviewer may be a physician, doctoral level clinical psychologist or pharmacist as appropriate to the requested service.
+This reviewer may be a physician, doctoral level clinical psychologist or pharmacist as appropriate to the requested service.

-The physician reviewer must have a current unrestricted license.
+The reviewer must have a current unrestricted license.
 Delegates must provide evidence of verification according to credentialing requirements.

-For MA, the delegate must verify the physician reviewer has experience showing knowledge of Medicare coverage criteria.
-Evidence of verification may include content of curriculum vitae, training as part of onboarding process, training after onboarding, or interaction between our medical director and the delegate’s physician reviewers.
+For MA, the delegate must verify the reviewer has experience showing knowledge of Medicare coverage criteria.
+Evidence of verification may include content of curriculum vitae, training as part of onboarding process, training after onboarding, or interaction between our medical director and the delegate’s reviewers.
 Evidence may also include review of denial records or files indicating appropriate use of criteria applicable to the request for services and member’s condition.

 Oral or verbal notification